ash-entwisle/Skeleton-Code/readme.md

 # **Content**

-## im gonna add a contetnts page when i've actually properly formatted and written this readme
+## im gonna add a contents page when i've actually properly formatted and written this readme

-#

 FYI the annotated python file is best read with BetterComments, I wrote stuff in it because it gives the comments different colours don't @ me on how I use it